 - Capable of conceptualizing and establishing appropriate educational content and curriculum for adult learning, ideally in a finance-related area.

 - Experience partnering closely and collaboratively with academics, faculty, and academic institutions.

 - Highly organized, goal-oriented, and responsive with the ability to manage and follow through on multiple, complex projects.

 - Proven experience and willingness to manage program delivery during peak moments, with an equal appreciation for quality, content, process, technology, and logistics.

 - Ability to inform and lead GWI’s program strategy while also being enthusiastic about the implementation and annual delivery of high-performing programs.

 - Ambitious and energized as well as a constant learner, interested in understanding the multiple dimensions of education, the finance industry, and academia.

 - Collaborative, inclusive, and an excellent communicator who can lead from the front or behind.

 - Extensive knowledge around the asset management industry as well as committed to bringing forward women into new industries.

 EDUCATION: Bachelor’s degree required.
-Master’s degree in public administration, education, finance, business administration, or related field is a plus.
+Master’s or PhD in public administration, education, finance, business administration, or related field preferred.